£63.75 £85.00

 Stack Height - the total height (or width if you're looking at it when installed) of the freewheel, this is measured from the base (back of the largest cog) to the top (front of the smallest cog).

-Cyclo freewheel, hailing from France and in production during the 1970s (yet still new & unused after all this time!).
-Made from steel and weighing in at 355 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Ofmega Master rear derailleur (or mech if you prefer), hailing from Italy and in production during the 1980s (yet still new & unused after all this time!).
+Made from aluminium and weighing in at 210 grams - pretty lightweight for a rear derailleur at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW